 Storage for Blankets & Towels

-Along with requests for how to store reusable bags and kitchen appliance organization, my fellow members of a local moms group asked about for blanket and towel storage ideas – something I only became obsessed with after moving into our home.
+Along with requests for how to store reusable bags and kitchen appliance organization, my fellow members of a local moms group asked around for lots of other seasonal storage ideas.
+The most recent ones?
+Storage for blankets and storage for towels (like hand towels and large beach towels).

-We currently have two beds and a crib in our house (not that much, right?), but we easily get overwhelmed with blankets.
+We currently have two beds in our house (and a 3rd in the backyard ADU, but we have no spare bedding for that one).
+And even we easily get overwhelmed with blankets.
 The thing is that I’ve also collected blankets over the years – largely handmade by family.
 I have no desire, therefore, to part ways with any of them.

 How Many Blankets do You Need?